jotaalvim/jotaalvim.github.io/docs/blogs/list_monad.md

 ## Join
-It's impossible to make a concat operation, Scract has this problem that I can acces numbers and string passed as arguments but I can't access lists.
-My first try was using the "letter 1 of <arg> " block, however when applied to nested lists it woulf take the firt letter of the first list.
-This block would work if every elemente of those lists had only 1 char long.
-This means I can't iterate trouhg nested lists without beeing hardcodeed.
+It's impossible to perform a concatenation operation.
+Scract has this problem: I can access numbers and strings passed as arguments, but I can't access lists.
+My first try was using the "letter 1 of" block, which, when applied to nested lists, would take the first letter of the first list.
+This block would work if every element of those lists was only 1 character long.
+This means I can't iterate through nested lists without being hardcoded.

 # Conclusion